xlwings/xlwings/docs/remote_interpreter.rst

   .. note:: The API_KEY is chosen by you to protect your application and has nothing to do with the xlwings license key!

 * ``EXCLUDE`` (optional): By default, xlwings sends over the complete content of the whole workbook to the server.
-If you have sheets with big amounts of data, this can make the calls slow or even hit a timeout.
+If you have sheets with big amounts of data, this can make the calls slow or you could even hit a timeout.
 If your backend doesn't need the content of certain sheets, you can exclude them from being sent over via the ``EXCLUDE`` setting.
 Currently, you can only exclude entire sheets as comma-delimited string like so: ``Sheet1, Sheet2``.

 Configuration Examples: Function Arguments
 ******************************************